Barwick, Hertfordshire: History

-In 1892 S.P.C. started to put the 1887 registered S.P.C. into liquidation.
-S.P.C. was re-registered in 1894 and underwent internal reorganization.
+In 1892 SPC started to put the 1887 registered SPC into liquidation.
+SPC was re-registered in 1894 and underwent internal reorganization.
 This reconstruction of the company might have been triggered by a trade mark litigation brought about by 'The Schultz Gunpowder Company Limited' in early 1892.
 The litigation centered on exclusive rights to who owned the words 'smokeless powder'.
-On 1 January 1892, S.P.C. incorporated a new company called The Smokeless Powder & Ammunition Company Limited.
-This newly registered company may have come about in case the litigation went against S.P.C.
-Also S.P.C. won a contract to supply the Indian government with Martin-Henry ammunition and probably wanted a company name to reflect that they were now producing ammunition.
-In 1892, S.P.C. was not only producing smokeless powders but also producing, loading and selling directly the complete cartridge.
+On 1 January 1892, SPC incorporated a new company called The Smokeless Powder & Ammunition Company Limited.
+This newly registered company may have come about in case the litigation went against SPC Also SPC won a contract to supply the Indian government with Martin-Henry ammunition and probably wanted a company name to reflect that they were now producing ammunition.
+In 1892, SPC was not only producing smokeless powders but also producing, loading and selling directly the complete cartridge.

-On 15 January 1896, J D Dougall died.
-S.P.C's new chairman was Mr M S Vanderbyl.
-Mr Vanderbyl was already a board director for S.P.C.
+On 15 January 1896, J. D. Dougall died.
+SPC's new chairman was M. S. Vanderbyl.
+Vanderbyl was already a board director for SPC.

-In 1898, S.P.C. was litigated by a Mr Heidemann who was the director of the Dynamite Nobel Trust.
-Mr Heidemann accused S.P.C of patent infringement.
-S.P.C. won the litigation because their chief chemist demonstrated that their nitro compound differed to that of Dynamite Nobel's.
-The litigation was a financial drain on S.P.C. and as a result it went into liquidation.
+In 1898, SPC was litigated by a Mr Heidemann who was the director of the Dynamite Nobel Trust.
+Mr Heidemann accused SPC of patent infringement.
+SPC won the litigation because their chief chemist demonstrated that their nitro compound differed to that of Dynamite Nobel's.
+The litigation was a financial drain on SPC and as a result it went into liquidation.
 In 1899, the Smokeless Powder Company was purchased by the New Schultze Gunpowder Company Limited, located at Eyeworth, Fritham, Hampshire As a result of the sale, the company was renamed the Smokeless Powder & Ammunition Company Limited.
 Their 1900 catalogue lists all their products, along with extensive reviews on their powders' performances in The Field magazine.
 The company employed two of the U.K.'s pioneering ballistics experts: Frederick William Jones OBE and R W S Griffith.
 Jones went onto to author the ground-breaking book on ballistics - The Hodsock Ballistic Tables For Rifles.
 The company continued to produce high explosive powders until it ceased trading circa 1910 and was dissolved by 31 December 1916.
 Its Head Office was located at 28 Gresham Street, London, E.C.